 Our advice is to skip quickly to the smallest place in which you have an interest (very often the parish).
 You will often find there specific references and links to help you.
 You can then look at the county or other levels to see what other information might be useful.

 Additional Special Databases: Churches and Places

-The location of Churches and the dates they have functioned can be key to understanding when and where to find records.
+The location of churches and the dates they have been in use can be key to understanding when and where to find records.